Ring

 Uzumaki

 This film is based on Ito's manga and takes you on a journey into a small town that becomes obsessed with spirals.
-(The film was also released on some parts as Spiral)
+(The film was also released in some parts as Spiral)

 Tetsuo: The Iron Man

-The film's production value is intentionally cheap, shot entirely in high contrast, grainy 16mm black and white film.
-The low-budget nature of the film adds to its nightmarish and disconnected atmosphere, with simple stop-motion effects and costumes made from old TV parts and junk.
+The film's production value is intentionally cheap, shot entirely in high contrast, grainy 16mm black and white film, and the low-budget nature of the film adds to its nightmarish and disconnected atmosphere, with simple stop-motion effects and costumes made from old TV parts and junk.

 Pulse

-The film relies on uncanny recurring imagery, such as a strange red tape and reflections in computer monitors, to create a sense of unease.
-It taps into the primal fear of the unknown, making you question what might be lurking in the shadows.
+The film relies on uncanny recurring imagery, such as a strange red tape and reflections in computer monitors, to create a sense of unease and taps into the primal fear of the unknown, making you question what might be lurking in the shadows.

-Pulse delves into the theme of loneliness in a connected age.
-It explores how technology, which is supposed to bring people together, can instead isolate individuals and exacerbate their feelings of loneliness.
+Pulse delves into the theme of loneliness in a connected age as it explores how technology, which is supposed to bring people together, can instead isolate individuals and exacerbate their feelings of loneliness.
 [Pulse on IMDB]

 Ju-On: The Grudge

-The story is told in a non-linear fashion, presenting various vignettes that are connected by the curse's influence.
-It follows different characters who encounter the haunted house where the curse originated, each segment revealing more about the tragic events that led to the creation of the curse.
+The story is told in a non-linear fashion, presenting various vignettes that are connected by the curse's influence as it follows different characters who encounter the haunted house where the curse originated, each segment revealing more about the tragic events that led to the creation of the curse.

 Noroi: The Curse